psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 ⚡ **Optimized Nginx Cache Preload**: Enhance Nginx cache preload performance with options to limit CPU usage, exclude endpoints, wait retrievals, and apply rate limiting.

 📊 **Monitor Plugin and Nginx Cache Status**: Monitor plugin status, cache status, and Nginx status from the Status tab.

+📈 **Cache Coverage Ratio**: Live gauge in the WordPress dashboard widget showing the cache coverage ratio, based on the last preload snapshot.
+Refreshable on demand without a page reload.

+☁️ **Cloudflare APO Sync**: Automatically mirrors NPP purge actions to Cloudflare APO to keep edge cache synchronized with your Nginx cache.

+🔴 **Redis Object Cache Sync**: Bidirectional sync between NPP and Redis Object Cache.
+NPP Purge All flushes the Redis object cache, and a Redis flush triggers a full Nginx cache purge via NPP (when auto-purge is enabled).

+🛒 **WooCommerce Auto-Purge**: Automatically purges Nginx cache when WooCommerce product stock quantity changes, stock status changes (in stock / out of stock / on backorder), or when an order is cancelled and stock is restored.

+🔒 **Concurrent Purge Serialization**: Atomic lock mechanism prevents simultaneous purge operations from colliding, ensuring cache integrity during concurrent admin actions or background events.

 🧩 **Modular by Design**: Easily integrate with external scripts and automation tools.